Diary of a Network Geek

 Digital Copyright Penalties

-Filed under: Criticism, Marginalia, and Notes,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:16 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:16 am for you boring, normal people.

 I’m not sure if this is good, or not…